md-sami-al-badhon/google-translate-us-extension/README.md

-# Use Google Translate with an American accent!
+# Use Google Translate Extension with an American accent!

 This browser extension allows you to select text on any webpage, see the translation, and hear the pronunciation in **American English** instead of the